peppelinux/draft-demarco-acme-openid-federation/draft-demarco-acme-openid-federation.md

 TBD: high level design and ascii sequence diagram.

-1. The Requestor looks to its superiors entities, Trust Anchor or Intermediates, if they support the ACME protocol for OpenID Connect Federation 1.0.
+1. The Requestor checks if its superior Federation Entity supports the ACME protocol for OpenID Connect Federation 1.0.
 If not, the Requestor starts the discovery process to find which are the Issuers within the federation.
 2. The Requestor obtains a new nonce from the Issuer, by senting a HTTP HEAD request to the `newNonce` resource of the Issuer;
-3. The Issuer evaluiate the trust to the Requestor, by checking if it is part of the federation.
+3. The Issuer evaluate the trust to the Requestor, by checking if it is part of the federation.
 If not the request MUST be rejected (**TBD** the error to return).
-There are two ways the Issuer has to check if a Requestor is part of the federation, these are the followings:
+There are two ways the Issuer has to check if a Requestor is part of the federation, these are listed below:
     - The Requestor adds the Trust Chain JWS header parameter related to itself, this is RECOMMENDED;
     - The Requestor doesn't add the Trust Chain in the request, then the Issuer MUST start a Federation Discovery to obtain the Trust Chain related to the Requestor.
 3. The Requestor begins the certificate issuance process by sending a POST request to the Issuer's `newOrder` resource.